codbex/codbex.github.io/_posts/2024-09-11-deploy-codbex-products-on-snowflake.md

         ```

 1. Create (deploy) the application service
-   - In the Snowflake worksheet execute the following command:
+   - in a Snowflake worksheet execute the following command:
      ```sql
      USE ROLE CONTAINER_USER_ROLE;
      USE DATABASE CONTAINER_HOL_DB;